Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ### Part 2.
 Removal of host DNA contamination

 If you have metagenomic data extracted from a host (eg tissue, saliva), you will need a copy of the host reference genome sequence in order to remove any DNA sequences belonging to the host.
-Even if your wetlab protocol included a host removal step, it is still important to run bioinformatic host removal.
+Even if your wetlab protocol included a host removal step, it is still important to run bioinformatic host removal, as lab-based host removal is rarely perfect.

 #### 2.1 Prepare the reference
 If you ran `create_project.sh` you would have been asked for the full path to your host reference genome.
 This will add the reference to the `bbmap_prep.pbs` script below.
-If you did not run `create_project.sh` you will need to manually add the full path to your host reference sequence in the below BBtools scripts.
+If you did not run `create_project.sh` you will need to manually add the full path to your host reference fasta sequence in the below BBtools scripts.

 This step repeat-masks the reference and creates the required BBtools index.
 If you are unsure whether your genome is already repeat-masked, you can run the script as-is, as there is no problem caused by running bbmask over an already-masked reference.